-All students, elementary through high school, should be assigned homework to enhance student learning.
+In the ECE & ES, parent participation in nightly reading should be a routine that families develop (in both Spanish and English) regardless of any assigned homework.
+All students, elementary through high school, should be assigned homework that will contribute to student learning.
 Current research suggests that the academic grade level times 10 minutes is an appropriate estimate of the average amount of time a student should be studying per night (ie, Grade 7 X 10 = 70 minutes).
-However, students enrolled in AP courses or other advanced programs can expect a substantially heavier homework load.
+This is focused time, not time distracted by cell phones, social media, music, and/or the family pet.
+Please note that students enrolled in AP courses or other advanced programs can expect a substantially heavier homework load; an hour per AP course per night is not unreasonable.